slamice/wri/hipsters/chapter02.md

 "No, I had to hurry to work today and didn't have time.
 I didn't feel like waiting for them, seems busy now too."
 Her eyes were still glued to the screen, the cat yawned for attention.

-"I'm trying to be patient I swear..."
-I flipped through my vinyl and wondered which record would numb effectively.
+"I'm trying to be patient I swear..." flipping through my vinyl and wondered which record would numb effectively.
 Most were hygenicized, trapped in clear plastic.
 The 70's, 80's, 90's underground flip by.
 Nothing was jarring enough to procrastinate to.
 I shed so many tears over those new wave, no wave, ho wave genres and perhaps they dulled me.
 Good or bad goosebumps with every listen.
 Finally I settled on something with a really light voice  to some ambient piano, and started up dinner.

 The kitchen was only a tiny mess compared to the living room.
 Dishes weren't piled high enough to call it a disaster.
 Renee gave me a juicer from the 70's, incredibly powerful and just as hard to clean.
 Fruit flies laid back on lawn chairs on it, sunglasses and a bit of smoothie in their tiny glasses.
 Occassionally they flew up a bit and waggled around looking for another spot.